A look at the February 1995 issue of British C64 magazine, Commodore Format.

 Except something curious happened.
 The software houses and shops (and ZZAP!) stopped supporting the C64, but a significant number of users did not.
-Even those who had upgraded to an Amiga, PC or console were often keeping their 8-bit computer on the go and buying Commodore Format in big enough quantities to make it viable.
+A fair chunk of people who’d moved up to an Amiga, PC or console were keeping their 8-bit computer on the go and buying Commodore Format in big enough quantities to make it viable.
 That isn’t to say the magazine wasn’t in decline, though, with circulation dropping from the high of 60,000 to 50, 40 and 25,000 copies a month by the time Dave Golder was in the editor’s chair in mid 1994.
 Future’s new owners, Pearson, cut the magazine to just 22 pages at Christmas that year with the intention of closing it if sales didn’t make even such a slimline operation worthwhile.
-It did well enough, though, and a mag that had been launched when Margaret Thatcher was (just) still Prime Minister was sitting here, in February 1995, in a very different world.
+It did do well enough and thus a mag that had been launched when Margaret Thatcher was (just) still Prime Minister was sitting here, in February 1995, in a very different world.
 Powerful PCs were being used at home to access the new World Wide Web, Sony had launched its Playstation 1 in Japan and the UK was undergoing something of a cultural revolution.
-“Cool Brittania” encompassed the music of Britpop, films like Trainspotting and even soon-to-be Prime Minister, Tony Blair.
+“Cool Britannia” encompassed the music of Britpop, films like Trainspotting and even soon-to-be Prime Minister, Tony Blair.
 In North London, Simon Fuller was busy putting together a girl group called The Spice Girls.

 IT’S NOT HOW BIG YOUR MAG IS…